Destiney Sue Moore: Modeling career

-She was the cover girl alongside Rock of Love with Bret Michaels season 2, cast member Kristy Jo Muller for the 2009 issue of Guitar World magazine.
-Moore posed nude for the September 2011 issue of Hustler.
+In 2009, she posed on the cover of Guitar World magazine, alongside Rock of Love season 2, cast member Kristy Jo Muller.
+She posed nude in the September 2011, issue of Hustler magazine.

 Television career

-Moore's first reality television appearance was as a contestant on the second season of VH1's hit series Rock of Love with Bret Michaels.
-Placing third overall, she was best remembered for her feuds with contestants; Ambre Lake, Daisy De La Hoya and Kristy Jo Muller.
-She, her father and Bret Michaels rode motorcycles together before her father died from cancer as her father was a huge Poison fan.
+In 2008, Moore appeared as a contestant on the second season of VH1's hit celebreality series, Rock of Love with Bret Michaels, where she placed third overall.
+During the reunion special it was revealed she, her father and Bret Michaels rode motorcycles together before her father died from cancer, as her father was a fan of Poison.